magnesag/freeze-index/README.md

 in [1].
 The implementations reported here in are the ones introduced by Bachlin [2], Cockx [3], Zach [4], in addition to Moore's [1] and the newly proposed multitaper method.

+This work has been accepted for publication.
+Please cite this repository as:
+> Schaer A, Maurenbrecher H, Mangiante C, Sobkuliak R, Müsch K, Sanchez Lopez P, Moraud EM, Ergeneman O, Chatzipirpiridis G. Towards a Unified Gait Freeze Index: A Standardized Benchmark for Clinical and Regulatory Evaluations.
+Frontiers in Neurology;16:1528963.

 ## Setup

 ### Requirements